Risk-aware stochastic scheduling of multi-market energy storage systems: Battery Energy Storage System

 \section{Battery Energy Storage System}

 This section introduces a battery energy storage system (BESS) model as a second case study to further explore the advantages of the CVaR-constrained formulation in storage settings.
 The system, shown in \autoref{fig3}, comprises a 50 MWh battery with fixed capacity that buys and sells electricity from the grid through an inverter/rectifier to convert current types.
 This battery system can be used in a variety of storage settings; however, we focus on the flexible power purchasing agreement (PPA) setting and live energy trading settings.
-These are discussed in \autoref{subsec15} and \autoref{subsec16}, respectively, and have different mechanisms for revealing price uncertainties.